Why Cybersecurity Is A Must In Product Design

 2. It Protects Your Customers’ Data

 As companies acquire more data about their customers, designing products with cybersecurity in mind is more important than ever.
 By incorporating cybersecurity early in the product design process, companies can ensure that their customer data is protected.
+Computer security.

 The following are types of data that mut be secured in every product design: